Zebec Card

 Zebec Card is a crypto-funded prepaid debit card program designed to bridge digital assets with traditional spending.
 The cards allow users to spend cryptocurrency as fiat at millions of merchants worldwide without manual conversions.

 Zebec Cards are primarily available as virtual cards that can be added to Apple Pay or Google Pay for contactless payments.
 Physical cards have been showcased in marketing materials but are not yet widely distributed to users.
+Card issuance and activation can be completed via the Zebec app or through a Telegram bot.

 A key distinguishing feature of Zebec Card is its non-custodial approach, where users retain control of their crypto funds until the moment of spending.
 This differs from many competing crypto cards that require users to deposit funds into custodial accounts.